ATXCodeCook/IoT/RangeFinder_Team_Project/README.rst

-Group Project 2: Team Alpha, ACC COSC2325 Fall 2016
+Group Project 2: UltraSonic RangeFinder
 +++++++++++++++++++++++++++++++++++++++++++++++++++
 Range Finder for the arduino using assembly